-Use: Standard: Cash & Carry and other Retail Warehouses, and Garden Centres 1 space per 20m .
+USE: STANDARD: Cash & Carry and other Retail Warehouses, and Garden Centres 1 space per 20m .
 A Travel Assessment will be required for developments of 5,000m and above.

 Petrol Filling Stations 1 space per 20m retail space.
-Adequate space should be provided for the requirements of servicing vehicles.
+Adequate sSpace should must be provided for the requirements of servicing vehicles.
 Motor Service Centres 1 space per staff + 1 space per 35m .
 Motor Vehicles Showrooms 1 space per 45m display area.
 Taxi or Vehicle Hire 1 space per staff member permanently deployed at registered base site + one space per 5 registered vehicles.
 Recycling Centre 1 space per staff + waiting facilities for users of the site.
 Hostel 1 space per residential staff + 1 space per 2 other staff.
 Caravan Parks 1 space per pitch + 1 space per residential staff + 1 space per 2 other staff.
 Marina 1 space per 2 mooring berths.
-Transport Interchange On merit, in relation to location and level of service.
+Transport Interchange On merit, in relation to location and level of service. eg. a small interchange in a town centre location would require very few spaces.
 Conference Facilities & Theatres 1 space per 5 seats.
-A Transport Assessment may also be required.
+A Transport Assessment may will also be required.
 Stadia 1 space per 15 seats.
 A Transport Assessment and travel Plan will be required.

-CYCLE PARKING STANDARDS
+13. CYCLE PARKING STANDARDS

-The provision of convenient, secure parking for cyclists together with related facilities is fundamental to enabling more people to use cycling as a means of transport.
-This is particularly important in trying to encourage people away from single occupancy, short car journeys that are made on a regular basis.

-The parking standards for cycling represented the minimum provision required.
+- 13.1 The provision of convenient, secure parking for cyclists together with related facilities is fundamental to enabling more people to use cycling as a means of transport.
+This is particularly important in trying to encourage people away from single occupancy, short car journeys that are made on a regular basis. - 13.2 The parking standards for cycling represent the minimum provision required.
 In addition to the provision of secure parking, developers will be required to demonstrate that they have considered additional needs for cyclists, such as locker, changing and shower facilities.

-The standards outlined below will be applied to all applications for new or extended development.
+The standards outlined in Table 2 will be applied to all applications for new or extended development.
 Where it is not possible to provide cycle parking spaces on-site, developers will be expected to make financial contribution towards public provision of such facilities.